kevinsconnolly/R_Analysis/README.md

 In order to verify the top selling color cars, we would need to test our question with a regression model.
 In using a multiple linear regression model, collection of numerical variables, such as number of units sold by color and time.
 We can then estimate a sample size by years.
 We can collect the data that has been procured from other dealerships from previous years.
 A bar plot would be appropriate when using color for the ease of reading and clarity for the investigation.

-In-Car Technology
+Safety ratings
-Consumers will spend an average of $3,000 to have their preferred tech capabilities which is a great way to increase overall customer satisfaction and increased margins
+Consumers really do care about safety capabilities which is a great way to increase overall customer satisfaction and increased margins as they consumer continues to appreciate quality safety

-We can use the boxplot to visualize a variety of summary statistics.
+We can use the boxplot to visualize a variety of summary statistics ie car crashes, fatalities and surviability.
 Boxplots are very common in data science due to the density of information contained within a single visualization, as well as the boxplot’s ability to compare measurements across grouping factors.
-The grouped boxplots are easy to read and interpret as to what in-car technology consumers have purchased and what they will continue to purchase.
+The grouped boxplots are easy to read and interpret as to what safety features consumers have purchased/upgraded and what they will continue to purchase as they have more families and travel more for activities

 Cost
 Consumer want to feel like they made a great deal.
 Both vehicles have to be as close in all specifications in order to satisfy accuracy and validity in claims.